sigmundch/DEP-nonuri-imports/proposal.md

     interpreted as a `package:` URL, where the first identifier is the package name, and each identifier thereafter is a segment in the path to the file being imported.

-  * **default package imports**: for short, a single identifier corresponds to the default library in a package with that name.
+For convenience, a single identifier `id` is sugar for `id.id`.

-The three imports below illustrates each of these rules respectively:
+The following import examples illustrate the semantics:
 ```dart
 import dart.async;  // is equivalent to: import 'dart:async';
 import foo.src.bar; // is equivalent to: import 'package:foo/src/bar.dart';